QubesOS/qubes-core-admin-client/doc/manpages/qvm-ls.rst

 .. option:: --tree, -t

-   List domains as a network tree.
-Domains are sorted as they are connected to their netvms.
+   List qubes as a network tree.
+Qubes are sorted as they are connected to their netvms.
 Names are indented relative to the number of connected netvms.

 .. option:: --raw-data